PreferredAI/cornac/docs/source/api_ref/index.rst

 API Reference
 =============

 Welcome to the API Reference.
+This section contains the documentation of the functions and classes of the ``cornac`` package.

 .. toctree::
    :maxdepth: 2